polina-c/layerlens/README.md

 3. Find the generated file DEPENDENCIES.md in a source folder
 4. In VSCode, right click the file and select 'Open Preview'

-### Regenerate on every GitHub push
+### Re-generate on every GitHub push

-To make GitHub auto-generating the diagrams after every push, copy [regenerate-dependencies.yaml](.github/workflows/regenerate-dependencies.yaml) to `.github/workflows`.
+To make GitHub re-generating the diagrams after every push, copy [regenerate-dependencies.yaml](.github/workflows/regenerate-dependencies.yaml) to `.github/workflows`.